4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/NimYongUn.md

 {
     // Grab character at current position
     v7 = (unsigned int)*(char *)(*((_QWORD *)&flag__chal_u498 + 1) + v6 + 8);

     // This is where things get interesting nsuRepeatChar(&si128, v7, 69);

     // Then it does some MD5 magic md5Sum__chal_u47(&si128, &iv__chal_u508, &digest__chal_u672);

     // And updates something for the next round iv__chal_u508 = (__int128)_mm_load_si128((const __m128i *)&digest__chal_u672);
 }
 ```

 The first thing that jumped out was that `nsuRepeatChar` function.
 After some digging, I figured out it takes whatever character you feed it and repeats it exactly 69 times.
-So if you give it 'A', you get "AAAAAAAAAA..."
-69 times over.
+So if you give it 'A', you get a buffer of 69 'A's.

-But here's where it gets spicy - look at that MD5 function call.
+But here's where it gets spicy – look at that MD5 function call.
 It's not your standard MD5.
 It takes three parameters, and that second one?
-That's a custom initialization vector that gets updated after every single character.
+That's a custom initialization vector that gets updated after every character.

 ## The Chain Reaction